Monday, February 2, 2026

 Each sefirah has a traditional Hebrew name.
 To invite personal engagement, I’ve translated them in ways that highlight human experience, choosing Persistence over “Eternity,” Reverence over “Splendor,” Presence over “Kingship.”
 These names express not just metaphysical forces but ways of living.
 In the Eilat Tarot, the first sefirah at the top of the Tree is called Divine Will; it is the silent source of all becoming.
 The final sefirah is translated Presence, the fulfillment of God’s intention to create the physical world and our intention to experience and perfect it.

-I retained the traditional translations of Chokmah and Binah as Wisdom and Understanding.
+I retained the traditional translations of Chokmah and Binah, Wisdom and Understanding.
 Together they signify the divine mind at least as far as humans are capable of understanding it.
 While Keter represents undifferentiated will, Chokhmah (Wisdom) is the flash of insight, and Binah (Understanding) is the contemplative process that gives it shape.
 As Aryeh Kaplan notes, Chokhmah is likened to a point of pure potential, and Binah to the vessel that expands and develops it.
-[I need to re-read Kaplan for explanation of each of these two aspects of mind.]
+[I need to re-read Kaplan about each of these two aspects of mind.]

 The names of some sefirot required more interpretive translations:

-The word Chesed is often translated as ‘loving-kindness’ in the siddur, or as ‘Mercy’ or ‘Grace’ in mystical texts.
+The word Chesed is often translated as ‘loving-kindness’ in the siddur, and as ‘Mercy’ or ‘Grace’ in mystical texts.
 I use Overflowing Love to reflect divine energy that gives without limit.

-Gevurah, usually translated as ‘Strength’or ‘Judgment’ is the counterpoint to Chesed.
+Gevurah, usually translated as ‘Strength’ or ‘Judgment’ is the counterpoint to Chesed.
 I considered translations like ‘Steadfastness’ or ‘Moral Discipline,’ but chose Restraint for its description of the boundaries that allow love to take form.
-It is limitation in service of justice.
+It is limitation in the service of justice.

 Tiferet harmonizes the forces of Chesed and Gevurah.
-Often translated as ‘glory,’ ‘beauty,’ or ‘harmony,’ I chose Compassion because it’s a divine trait that humans can try to emulate: seeing clearly and responding with love in a measured way.
+Often translated as ‘glory,’ ‘beauty,’ or ‘harmony,’ I chose Compassion because it’s a divine trait that humans can try to emulate, seeing clearly and responding with love in a measured and thoughtful way.

 Together, Overflowing Love and Restraint (Chesed and Gevurah) embody the tension between boundless giving and necessary limits.
 Their balance in Tiferet is essential for ethical action and spiritual maturity.